ortutay/decloud/README.md

 ## OpenCloud protocol

-The OpenCloud protocol defines a way for a client to make an RPC request to a server, and attach a payment, or promise of payment, to that request.
+The OpenCloud protocol is an RPC protocol with payments support.
+To use an analogy, it is like HTTP, and the decloud client/server described later are like Apache/wget.

 ### OpenCloud Requests